genestack/user-tutorials/source/tutorials/DIE_test/index.rst

 biological triplicate and sequenced RNA on Illumina HiSeq 2000 and Illumina MiSeq platforms.

-They identified differentially expressed transcripts and genes specific to cell cycle progression and related to apoptosis induction.
-And in this tutorial we’ll try to reproduce their results.
+As a result, they identified differentially expressed transcripts and genes specific to cell cycle progression and related to apoptosis induction.
+And in this tutorial we will try to reproduce their results.

 Building an Isoform-level Differential Expression Analysis pipeline
 *******************************************************************

 Below is a simple dataflow to analyze one of our RNA-Seq samples.
-Later we’ll show you how it’s easy to build the same pipeline for the left 11 samples.
+Later we will show you how it is easy to build the same pipeline for the other 11 samples.

 |Dataflow_up_1|

 The dataflow consists of several steps:

 #.
-Quality control and preprocessing of raw reads
+Quality control and preprocessing of RNA-Seq reads
 #.
-Mapping RNA-seq reads onto reference genome
+Mapping raw reads onto reference genome
 #.
 Quality control of mapped reads
 #.
 Calculate FPKM coverage for each isoform
 #.
 Differential isoform expression analysis

-Let’s look at each step separately to get a better idea of what it really means.

 Quality control and preprocessing of raw reads
 **********************************************